𝐖𝐡𝐨𝐦 𝐑𝐚𝐦𝐚𝐝𝐚𝐧 𝐅𝐚𝐬𝐭𝐢𝐧𝐠 𝐢𝐬 𝐎𝐛𝐥𝐢𝐠𝐚𝐭𝐨𝐫𝐲 𝐮𝐩𝐨𝐧?

 𝐓𝐡𝐞 𝐬𝐞𝐜𝐨𝐧𝐝 𝐜𝐨𝐧𝐝𝐢𝐭𝐢𝐨𝐧:

-The one who is of sound mind is the opposite of one is insane, which is one who has lost his mind, whether he is insane or feeble-minded.
-Everyone who has lost his mind, in whatever sense, is not accountable and he is not obliged to do any of the obligatory duties of Islam, be it prayer, fasting or feeding the poor; he does not have to do anything at all.
+The one who is of sound mind is the opposite of one who is insane, which is one who has lost his mind, whether he is insane or feeble-minded.
+Everyone who has lost his mind, in whatever sense, is not accountable, and he is not obliged to do any of the obligatory duties of Islam, be it prayer, fasting, or feeding the poor; he does not have to do anything at all.

 𝐓𝐡𝐞 𝐭𝐡𝐢𝐫𝐝 𝐜𝐨𝐧𝐝𝐢𝐭𝐢𝐨𝐧: